iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 </table>

 ## Career Accelerator Projects' Summary Table
-During the career accelerator phase, we had six solid projects, and an extra one that served as our capstone project
+During the second phase of the program, I built even bigger projects 😊😊.
+I built six solid projects, then an extra one that served as my capstone project.
 <table style="width: 1%;" border="1" cellpadding="1">
 <tbody>
 <tr>